blockstarter/ico-contracts/README.md

 # ico-contracts

-Ethereum smart contracts that have been used during successful ICOs curated by [Blockstarter](http://blockstarter.co)
+Ethereum smart contracts that have been used during successful ICOs.
+Curated by [Blockstarter](http://blockstarter.co)

 ## Bancor